Computing Generalized Convolutions Faster Than Brute Force: Introduction

 Hence, the overall running time is $\Oc{\cost(\Part)^n}$.
 This running time evaluation ignores the generation of the vectors given as input for the cyclic convolution algorithm.
 The efficient computation of these vectors is nontrivial and requires further techniques that we explain in Section~\ref{sec:algo}.

 It remains to provide the low-cost cyclic partition of an arbitrary function $f$.

-\begin{lemma} For any finite set $\Dd$ and any function $f\from \Dd \times \Dd \to \Dd$ there is a cyclic partition $\Part$ of $f$ such that $\cost(\Part) \le \frac{5}{6} |\Dd|^2$ when $\abs{\Dd}$ is even, or $\cost(\Part) \le \frac{5}{6} |\Dd|^2 + \frac{1}{6} |\Dd|$ when $\abs{\Dd}$ is odd. \end{lemma} For the sake of presentation let us assume that $|\Dd|$ is even.
+\begin{lemma} For any finite set $\Dd$ and any function $f\from \Dd \times \Dd \to \Dd$ there is a cyclic partition $\Part$ of $f$ such that $\cost(\Part) \le \frac{3}{4} |\Dd|^2$ when $\abs{\Dd}$ is even, or $\cost(\Part) \le \frac{3}{4} |\Dd|^2 + \frac{1}{4} |\Dd|$ when $\abs{\Dd}$ is odd. \end{lemma} For the sake of presentation let us assume that $|\Dd|$ is even.
 In order to show Lemma~\ref{lem:cost-bound}, we partition $\Dd$ into pairs $A_1,\ldots,A_{k}$ where $k \deff |\Dd|/2$ and consider the restrictions of $f$ to $A_j \times \Dd$ one by one.
-This allows us to encode $f$ on $A_j \times \Dd$ as a directed graph $G$ with $|\Dd|$ edges and $|\Dd|$ vertices.
-We observe that for certain classes of subgraphs (i.e., paths, out-stars, in-stars, and cycles) there is a corresponding cyclic minor.
-Our goal is to partition this graph $G$ into such subgraphs in a way that the total cost of the resulting cyclic partition is small.
-Following this argument, the proof of Lemma~\ref{lem:cost-bound} becomes a graph theoretic analysis.
+Intuitively, we partition the $\Dd \times \Dd$ table describing $f$ into pairs of rows and give a bound on the cost of each pair.
+This partition allows us to encode $f$ on $A_j \times \Dd$ as a directed graph $G$ with $|\Dd|$ edges and $|\Dd|$ vertices.
+We observe that directed cycles and directed paths can be represented as cyclic minors.
+Our goal is to partition graph $G$ into such subgraphs in a way that the total cost of the resulting cyclic partition is small.
+Following this argument, the proof of Lemma~\ref{lem:cost-bound} becomes a graph-theoretic analysis.
 The proof of Lemma~\ref{lem:cost-bound} is included in Section~\ref{sec:existenceMinor}.
+We also give an example which suggests that the constant $\frac{3}{4}$ in~\cref{lem:cost-bound} cannot be improved further while using the partition of $\Dd$ into arbitrary pairs (see~\cref{lem:existenceOfMinor:tightness}).

 Our method applies for more general functions $f \from L \times R \to T$, where domains $L,R,T$ can be different and have arbitrary cardinality.
-We note that a weaker variant of Lemma~\ref{lem:cost-bound} in which the guarantee is $\cost(\Part_f) \leq \frac{7}{8} |\Dd|^2$ is easier to attain.
+We note that a weaker variant of Lemma~\ref{lem:cost-bound} in which the guarantee is $\cost(\Part_f) \leq \frac{7}{8} |\Dd|^2$ is easier to attain (see Section~\ref{sec:existenceMinor}).

 \subparagraph*{Efficient Algorithm for Convolution Query.}

 Our next contribution is an efficient algorithm to query a single value of \fConv.
 In the $\fquery$ problem, the input is $g,h \from \Dd^n \to \Int$ and a single vector $\bv \in \Dd^n$.
 The task is to compute a value $(g \fconv h)(\bv)$.
 Observe that this task generalizes\footnote{It is a special case with $\Dd = \{0,1\}$, $\bv = 0^n$ and $f(x,y) = x \cdot y$} the fundamental problem of Orthogonal Vectors.
 We show that computing $\fquery$ is much faster than computing the full output of $\fConv$.